xregistry/spec/core/spec.md

 - in situations where an attribute is serialized in a case-sensitive situation, then the case specified by this specification, or the defining extension specification, MUST be adhere to
-- they MUST only be of type: BOOLEAN (case sensitive `true` or `false`), DECIMAL, or STRING.
-Subtypes of these MAY be used to restrict the allowable syntax of their values.
-For example, using TIME in place of STRING
+- they MUST only one of the defined types in the [Notational Conventions](#notational-conventions) section.
 - for STRING attributes, and empty string is a valid value and MUST NOT be treated the same as an attribute with no value
 - the string serialization of the attribute name and its value MUST NOT exceed